EliYakubov7/Math-Game/README.md

 - The main purpose of the application is to help children in elementary school improve their mathematical skills, making it easier for homework and exams
-- The project uses : Animations, Chronometer, Count Down Timer, Dialog, Fonts, Localization, Media Player, Rand Function, SharedPreferences, Show Case Material View, Toasty, XML Shapes
+- The project uses : Animations, Chronometer, Count Down Timer, Dialog, Fonts, Localization, Media Player, Rand Functions, SharedPreferences, Show Case Material View, Toasty, XML Shapes
 - The app supports two language : English and Hebrew

 ## About the game: